 Address: 6001 Beach Road #01-55D Golden Mile Tower, Singapore 120106

 Cheese Story Mookata

 Like the others in this price range, Cheese Story Mookata has a decent spread of meats, seafood and desserts and includes drinks.
-The weekend dinners are the only one to hit above $30 though ($32.90), but at least prices are nett.
+The weekend dinners are quite expensive at $32.90, but at least prices are nett.
 It is also the only mookata that’s open 24 hours daily!
 (If you have sudden cravings at 4am, you know where to go.)

 The unique thing about this mookata place is that they don’t use lard to oil the hot plates.
 It’s apparently non-stick and should be easy to cook on without the added step of greasing.
 The reviews regarding this are mixed, but I suppose it’s easier to cook fatty meats like pork belly than lean ones like chicken fillets.
 It also offers the ever-popular cheese mookata dips.

 Address: 5001 Beach Road, Golden Mile Complex #02-01, Singapore 199588

 Price: $29.90 (Monday – Thursday) / $32.90 ( Friday – Sunday , eve of PH & PH)

 Y Cube Mookata is open from noon to 6am the next day, which is as good as 24-7 lah.
 (If you’re thinking of having mookata during their closed hours (i.e. for breakfast) then you really need to rethink your diet…)

 Y Cube Mookata is $29.90+, which means it is technically over $30 (it’s $32 after GST), making it really quite expensive.
 It’s got the seafood (like crabs, prawns, clams and more), ice cream and drinks included.
 I’m including it here because late-night (after 2am) mookata places are hard to find.